 In the bowl of a stand mixer, cream the butter and sugar together until light and fluffy.
 Add the egg and vanilla extract, mixing to combine.

 In a couple of batches, add the dry ingredients to the wet.
-The dough will be a bit crumbly.
 Add the chocolate chips/chunks, and mix to distribute them evenly throughout the dough.

 Using a cookie scoop, or by rolling tablespoons of dough into balls, place the dough onto the prepared cookie sheets, leaving a couple of inches between each dough ball.